HEVC-Projects/CPIH/README.md

 If the CPIH database is helpful to your research, please cite this paper:

-Tianyi Li, et al. A Deep Convolutional Neural Network Approach for Complexity Reduction on Intra-mode HEVC.
+[1] Tianyi Li, Mai Xu and Xin Deng.
+A Deep Convolutional Neural Network Approach for Complexity Reduction on Intra-mode HEVC.
 IEEE International Conference on Multimedia and Expo (ICME), 2017.